 If your diploma is not in Dutch, English, German or French, you need to get it translated by a sworn translator.
 The Register of Sworn Interpreters and Translators (information in Dutch) has a list of all the sworn translators in the Netherlands.

 How long will it take?

 After the IDW has received all your documents and you have paid the fee (if applicable), the process can begin.
-A regular credential evaluation takes 20 working days.
-An urgent credential evaluation takes 10 working days.
+A regular credential evaluation takes up to 4 months.

 Lost your credential evaluation?